-The JS strongly recommends that Lead Partners applicants agree on these 4 points with each of their partners.
-The content of the form should be re-checked by them as soon as the budget entry on Jems is completed and before validation of the proposal.
-Indeed, all the data related to the above-mentioned elements will be locked once the application is submitted, part of those elements are included in the partner declaration signed by each candidate.
+The JS strongly recommends that Lead Partner applicants agree on these 4 points with each of their partners.
+The content of the Application Form should be re-checked by them as soon as the budget is entered on Jems and before validation of the proposal.
+Indeed, all data related to the above-mentioned elements will be locked once the application is submitted, and part of those elements are included in the Partner Declaration signed by each applicant.

-If the project is approved, any change in these elements soon after the decision of the Programme Committee is taken would have a significant impact on project's start-up phase.
+If the project is approved, any changes in these elements after the decision of the Programme Committee would have a significant impact on the project start-up phase.